 The most difficult part of having a dog is having to leave him alone, even for a short while.
 But if your dog is getting regular exercise, their anxiety is reduced and it makes it easy for the dog to cope with your absence.

 Physical activities will help keep your puppy from indulging in destructive behavior.
 By channeling his energy in positive ways, he’ll be less likely to misbehave by:

 Determine the right amount of exercise for your dog

 The amount of exercise depends upon the breed of the dog.
 There are some other factors that affect it such as size, age and health of the dog.
 Breeds like hounds, Labradors and collies that are specially trained for herding or hunting likely will need the most exercise.

 Jessica Gross, a freelance writer, reads and writes every day on various topics related to society, culture, academics, business and lifestyle.
-She also has been working as an academic consultant for Assignment Help for more than a decade.
+She also has been working as an academic consultant for Do my assignment for more than a decade.
 You can follow her on Twitter.